 Study of ReShape Duo Results

-In the study, 326 obese patients were evaluated in two different groups.
-The first received the balloon while the others underwent a sham endoscopic procedure.
-Patients in both groups participated in nutrition and exercised counseling throughout the study and for six months after.
+The first group of patients received the balloon while the second group of patients underwent a sham endoscopic procedure.
+Patients in both groups participated in the same nutrition and exercise counseling/therapy throughout the study and for six months time period.

-According to the results of an earlier and smaller study, two-thirds kept weight off or continued to lose weight, which shows benefits to the device and how it can outlast ordinary jumpstart weight loss.
+According to the results of an earlier and smaller study, two-thirds of ReShape Duo Balloon patient kept weight off or continued to lose weight, which shows benefits to the device and how it can outlast ordinary jumpstart weight loss programs.
 Based on these results, the company expects a U.S. launch of the product in mid to late 2015.